Boundary-Aware Uncertainty for Feature Attribution Explainers: IMPLEMENTATION DETAILS

-We elect to sample from multi-class neural network decision boundaries by running binary search on train-point adversarial example pairs.
-Specifically, given a test-point $x_0 \in \mathbb{R}^d$ and model prediction $y = \text{argmax}_{k \in \mathcal{Y}} F(x_0)$, decision boundary points may be generated by the following procedure:
+Following \citet{karimi2019characterizing}, we elect to sample from multi-class neural network decision boundaries by using a binary search algorithm on pairs of adversarial samples.
+Specifically, given a test-point $x_0 \in \mathbb{R}^D$ and model prediction $y = \text{argmax}_{k \in \mathcal{Y}} F(x_0)$, decision boundary points may be generated by the following procedure:

 First, for each class $v \in \mathcal{Y}$ a set of $M_v$ points is randomly sampled from the set of train points on which the model predicts class $v$: